 - iii.
-Gowns - Gowns, aprons and other protective body clothing should be worn in occupational exposure situations.
+Gowns - Gowns, aprons, and other protective body clothing should be worn in occupational exposure situations.
 The type and characteristics will depend on the task and the degree of exposure anticipated.
-Appropriate protective clothing must prevent contamination of HCP's skin or clothing by blood or OPIM.
+Appropriate protective clothing must prevent contamination of staff's skin or clothing by blood or OPIM.
 For example, fluid-resistant PPE must be worn when it is reasonably anticipated that there would be sufficient blood exposure (e.g., spraying) that it would pass through to or reach the skin, eyes, mouth, or other mucous membranes under normal conditions of use.
 Waterproof gowns are available for use (e.g., blue plastic gown).
 A non-fluid resistant gown (i.e., yellow isolation gown) may be worn in all other procedures. - If personal protective equipment (garment) is penetrated by blood or OPIM, the garment must be removed immediately or as soon as possible and placed in the appropriate container for disposal, storage, washing, or decontamination.
-The HCP must remove contaminated PPE in such a way as to avoid contact with the contaminated portions. - Scrubs are not personal protective equipment. - iv.
-Contaminated Personal Clothing/Scrubs - i.
-Personal clothing/scrubs contaminated with blood or OPIM must not be taken home for laundering.
-The same care shall be exercised in the handling of contaminated personal clothing as the PPE handling described above. - ii.
-If personal clothing/scrubs is contaminated, contact the Central Distribution (CD) Main at 984-974-4306 and ask for the Supply Chain Supervisor or the Supply Chain Supervisor on-call to obtain a set of loaner scrubs.
-A designated HCP and not the HCP who sustained a blood/OPIM/body fluid exposure to personal clothing should go to pick up a new set of scrubs. - iii.
-Clean scrubs can be obtained through the method outlined above for UNCMC.
-Reimbursement for personal clothing/scrubs contaminated with blood or OPIM may be discussed with the HCP's department.
+Staff must remove contaminated PPE in such a way as to avoid contact with the contaminated portions. - Scrubs are not personal protective equipment. - iv.
+Contaminated Personal Clothing/Scrubs - Personal clothing/scrubs contaminated with blood or OPIM must not be taken home for laundering.
+The same care shall be exercised in the handling of contaminated personal clothing as the PPE handling described above. - If personal clothing/scrubs are contaminated, contact Central Distribution (CD) Main at 984-974-4306 and ask for the Supply Chain Supervisor or the Supply Chain Supervisor on-call to obtain a set of loaner scrubs.
+A designated staff member who is not the staff member who sustained a blood/OPIM/body fluid exposure to personal clothing should go to pick up a new set of scrubs. - Reimbursement for personal clothing/scrubs contaminated with blood or OPIM may be discussed with the staff member's department.
 University employees should remove contaminated personal clothing following the above recommendations for removal of PPE and notify their supervisor.

-- iv.
-Additional PPE (e.g., bonnets, hoods, shoe covers, boots) may be required in instances when gross contamination is reasonably anticipated (e.g., autopsies, trauma surgery, labor and delivery, and orthopedic surgery). - 5.
+- Additional PPE (e.g., bonnets, hoods, shoe covers, boots) may be required in instances when gross contamination is reasonably anticipated (e.g., autopsies, trauma surgery, labor and delivery, and orthopedic surgery). - 5.
 Sterilization, Disinfection, and Housekeeping - a.
 Standard sterilization and disinfection procedures for patient care equipment are adequate to sterilize or disinfect instruments, devices, or other items contaminated with blood or OPIM.
 (Refer to Infection Prevention policies: High-Level Disinfection (HLD) - Manual Reprocessing of Reusable Semi-Critical Medical Devices and Sterilization of Reusable Patient-Care Items. - An EPA-registered disinfectant or a bleach disinfectant wipe must be used to decontaminate non-critical devices or equipment (that has contact with intact skin) after blood or OPIM contamination per manufacturer's instructions for use.
 Refer to Infection Prevention policy: Cleaning and Disinfection of Non-Critical Items.